-When the our prediction and our observation combines to create a perception, we generally feel we know what happened.
+When our prediction and our observation combine to create and determine a perception, we generally feel we know what happened.
 But what happens when we pause the prediction?

 Given that prediction in movement is involuntary, this likely isn’t possible.
 But what if we simply remove the whole idea of the act from our minds before (and as) we act?